 Ideally, it should allow for a good amount of time to visit beautiful waterfalls, black sand beaches, breathtaking viewpoints, and the Glacier Lagoon, which is perhaps the crown jewel of Iceland’s south coast.

 The days in the Southern Highlands would require a 4×4 vehicle and are best done with a guide.
 You should attempt to do this independently only if you’re very experienced in driving in rough and remote terrain.
-He advises that commercial car rentals prohibit things like crossing rivers.
+Commercial car rentals prohibit things like crossing rivers.

 Day 1 – Golden Circle to Flúðir